jlevy/lft/lft.md

 </div>

-Note this is true whether you're a human developer or an LLM agent.
+Note this is true whether you’re a human developer or an LLM agent.
-It's one more thing that *doesn't* change with progress in AI.
+It’s one more thing that *doesn’t* change with progress in AI.

-### Why Don't Apps Have the Features We Want?
+### Why Don’t Apps Have the Features We Want?

-So we now know one reason it's hard to be a good software engineer: because it's hard to explore the essential complexity of problems.
+So we now know one reason it’s hard to be a good software engineer: because it’s hard to explore the essential complexity of problems.

-It can be hard to understand what problems your user (or even you yourself) are really solving, and it's hard to identify the essential parts of that problem.
+It can be hard to understand what problems your user (or even you yourself) are really solving, and it’s hard to identify the essential parts of that problem.
-And especially over time, it's hard to build and evolve solutions that aren't constrained by accidental complexity.
+And especially over time, it’s hard to build and evolve solutions that aren’t constrained by accidental complexity.

 We all know numerous situations where we want a software program to solve a problem we have.
-But we know ChatGPT, Anthropic, Notion, Google Docs, Slack, Excel, and Zapier, and dozens of other products don't quite solve it directly.
+But we know ChatGPT, Anthropic, Notion, Google Docs, Slack, Excel, and Zapier, and dozens of other products don’t quite solve it directly.

 But often, we know what the solution is.
-Why don't companies build the solution to your problem?
+Why don’t companies build the solution to your problem?

 There are several reasons for this.
 And they depend on the size of the team and some apply *even if people know the solution and know how to build it*.
-It's worth being aware of the key ones:
+It’s worth being aware of the key ones:

-1. *Lack of awareness*: They don't know your problem exists
+1. *Lack of awareness*: They don’t know your problem exists

-2. *Lack of understanding*: They are aware of the problem but don't understand it properly (because they haven't talked to users or because they can't as a team describe or articulate it in a way that can be built)
+2. *Lack of understanding*: They are aware of the problem but don’t understand it properly (because they haven’t talked to users or because they can’t as a team describe or articulate it in a way that can be built)

-3. *Lack of resources*: They understand the problem, but don't have the resources (money, data, or people with the right skills) to properly design and build it
+3. *Lack of resources*: They understand the problem, but don’t have the resources (money, data, or people with the right skills) to properly design and build it

-4. *Innovator's Dilemma*: They understand and have the resources, but to do so seems irrational because it is *relatively* less profitable than working on existing, successful products and features
+4. *Innovator’s Dilemma*: They understand and have the resources, but to do so seems irrational because it is *relatively* less profitable than working on existing, successful products and features

-5. *Conway's Law*: They understand the problem and resources and incentives to solve the problem, but still don't solve it (or solve it poorly or do something else).
+5. *Conway’s Law*: They understand the problem and resources and incentives to solve the problem, but still don’t solve it (or solve it poorly or do something else).
    This is surprisingly common for larger teams.
-   The reason many large, successful companies don't add specific features you want, even if they should and they are obviously a good idea, is [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law): teams are almost always constrained to ship products that mirror their organizational structure.
+   The reason many large, successful companies don’t add specific features you want, even if they should and they are obviously a good idea, is [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law): teams are almost always constrained to ship products that mirror their organizational structure.

 Looking at these reasons, we can see that for the most part, none of these fundamentally